Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Introduction

-There are many experimental observations supporting the suggestion that the difference between the kinetic friction coefficient, $\mu_{\rm k}$, and the (measured) static friction coefficient, $\mu_{\rm s}$, can vanish for large systems.
-It has even been observed in rubber friction experiments that $\Delta \mu = \mu_{\rm s} - \mu_{\rm k}$ becomes negligibly small, although the true contact area continues to grow over time due to viscoelastic relaxation~\cite{Tuononen2016SR,Tada2025JCP,Persson2025JCP_a}.
+It must be kept in mind that the roughness of fault lines spans from nanometers, the scale of atomic-force microscopy experiments, to kilometers~\cite{Brodsky2011EPSL}.
+Hence, for large enough length scale, the breakloose friction force will equal the kinetic friction force.
+This pre-slip effect has been studied for a 1D model \cite{Lorenz2012JPCM}, which can be considered as an extension of the Burridge-Knopoff model~\cite{Burridge1967BSSA}, where the driving force is applied on one of the elastic block.
+However, pre-slip will also occur in more realistic situations~\cite{Liang2025TL}, and is supported by several experiments where $\Delta \mu = \mu_{\rm s} - \mu_{\rm k} \approx 0$ in spite of the fact that a strong strengthening of the contact occurs during the time of stationary contact.
+Thus it has been observed in rubber friction experiments that $\Delta \mu \approx 0$, although the true contact area continues to grow over time due to viscoelastic relaxation~\cite{Tuononen2016SR,Tada2025JCP,Persson2025JCP_a}.
 In the context of earthquakes, McClimon et al.~\cite{McClimon2024TL} have shown that for nanoscale silica-silica (amorphous ${\rm SiO_2}$) contacts, $\Delta \mu/\mu_{\rm k}$ can be very large, on the order of $\approx 4$.
-However, in macroscopic contact experiments on granite, which consists mainly of quartz (crystalline ${\rm SiO_2}$), $\Delta \mu/\mu_{\rm k}$ is very small, typically $0.01$–$0.03$.
+However, in macroscopic contact experiments on granite, which consists mainly of quartz (crystalline ${\rm SiO_2}$), $\Delta \mu/\mu_{\rm k}$ is very small, typically $0.01$–$0.03$, and in the study presented below we observe no difference between the breakloose friction force and the kinetic friction force.
+In another study Li et al\cite{Li2020PRL} observed that for silica-silica contacts $\Delta \mu/\mu_{\rm k} \approx 3$ at the nanoscale and $\Delta \mu/\mu_{\rm k} \approx 0.03$ at the millimeter length scale.
 In a related hard-matter contact, the ratio $\mu_{\textrm{s}}/\mu_{\textrm{k}}$ was close to two at loads small enough to have contact merely in a single asperity, but approached unity with increasing loads~\cite{Peng2025PRL}.
+This load-dependency is also predicted by the model in Ref.~\cite{Lorenz2012JPCM}.
+We do note, however, that the study in~\cite{Ji2022EA} shows that the friction dynamics at meter-scale is nearly the same as at cm-scale~\cite{Ji2022EA}.
+In this study a thick gauge separated the surfaces and the slip was localized to micrometer-sized shear bands in the gauge.